 Without doubt for those who want the most comprehensive and varied walking experience on Dartmoor you have to be walking The Dartmoor Way – Other walking routes may touch on it, some such as The Two Moors Way are bold enough to make a single crossing of it but only the Dartmoor Way covers the National Parks rich variety in full and in depth, from its tranquil river valleys and idyllic villages through to the dramatic twisted Tors, tumbling waterfalls and lonely moorland farmsteads.

 It’s a route for those who love breathtaking views which are with you at every step be it panoramas of iconic moorland Tors, hidden white water gorges, dark forests or rich wildflower pastures.
+The main route provides a full circle of the moor allowing you the flexibility to start and end at any point

 For those who still love their legends and relish walking headlong into the deep dark history of their surroundings, The Dartmoor Way delivers you enchanting castles, medieval Abbeys, stone slab clapper bridges and ancient moorland crosses.